hktaskin/integration-jira-cloud/README.md

+# Tenable for Jira Server

+This repository is a fork of [tenable/integrations-jira-cloud](https://github.com/tenable/integration-jira-cloud) with slight modifications to make it work with Jira Server software.

+* Tested with Tenable.sc 5.16.0 and Jira Software Server 8.13.2.

-# Tenable for Jira Cloud
+## Tenable for Jira Cloud

 This integration is designed to pull Tenable.io vulnerability data, then generate Jira Tasks and sub-tasks based on the vulnerabilities' current state.